A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV roles in communications

-The authors carried out simulations and to conclude, authors in \cite{ref41} demonstrated that UAV altitude and horizontal positioning affect the received signal power at the UE.
-UAVs operating at higher altitudes (50 m and above) experience an increase in path loss, weakened received signal.
-A large horizontal separation between the base station and UAV reduces the received power at UE.
-Simulations with elevation of approximately 30 m and horizontal distance range of 20- 60 m provides a favorable balance between probability of LoS and signal strength.
-Using UAV as AF relay enhances the received power at UE and helps cover gap in the network coverage.
-The operational challenges that need to be addressed such as energy consumption, regulations, security risks and connectivity need further research.
+where: \begin{itemize} \item $P_{\mathrm{UE}}$ is the received power at the UE; \item $P_{\mathrm{UAV\text{-}T}}$ is the transmit power of the UAV; \item $G_{\mathrm{UE}}$ is the antenna gain of the UE; \item $G_{\mathrm{UAV}}$ is the antenna gain of the UAV; \item $G_{\mathrm{BS}}$ is the antenna gain of the base station; \item $\lambda_1$ is the wavelength of the transmitted signal; \item $D_1$ is the distance between the UAV and the UE. \end{itemize} The authors of \cite{ref41} carried out simulations and demonstrated that the UAV altitude and horizontal positioning affect the received signal power at the UE.
+UAVs operating at higher altitudes (50 m and above) experience an increase in path loss and weakened received signals.
+A large horizontal separation between the base station and UAV reduces the received power at the UE.
+Simulations with elevation of approximately 30 m and horizontal distance range of 20-60 m provide a favorable balance between probability of LoS and signal strength.
+Using UAV as AF relay enhances the received power at UE and helps to cover gaps in the network coverage.
+The operational challenges that need to be addressed such as energy consumption, regulations, security risks, and connectivity need further research.